Preparing a Successful Submission

 it fits best" when asked to select the conference.

-- For a Proceedings submission, convert your draft paper or abstract file to PDF for submission.
-For Journal-first, follow the directions provided.
+- For conference submissions (Proceedings Paper or Presentation-only), convert your draft paper or abstract file to PDF for submission.
+For Journal-first submissions, follow the directions provided.

 - Submit using the appropriate link.
 For those wanting the committee to decide where your paper fits best, in the submission system, choose "Put my paper where